DishaS08/Retail-FMCG-Data-Engineering-Pipeline/README.md

 # Retail FMCG Data Engineering Pipeline

 ## Project Overview
 This project implements an end-to-end data engineering pipeline for a retail FMCG company.
-It processes sales, customer, and product data to provide actionable insights through a dashboard.
+It processes sales, customer, and product data to provide actionable insights.

 ## Architecture
 The project follows the **Medallion Architecture** using **Databricks** and **Unity Catalog**: